 Lowlifes: It’s no secret, I liked Marrakech the least.
 Constant harassment, rude taxi drivers, and relentless touts in the medina.
 I basically didn’t leave my Airbnb flat after dark.
 Boo.

 Accommodation: I stayed at an Airbnb, a few minutes walk from the Jemaa el Fna. £62 and I was a very happy camper.
-It was a bit more than usual because Tom stayed a night with me.
+It was a bit more than usual because my partner stayed a night with me.

 Agadir II – 3 days